o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-metrics/setup.md

 For instructions on how to deploy the CDK application, see the deploy steps in [Deploying the CDK Application](/docs/user-guide/gems/reference/aws/aws-core/cdk-application.md) in the AWS Core documentation.

-### Using deployed AWS resources
+### 3. Update the resource mapping file

-After deploying the CDK application, your project's resource mapping file must be updated to export the deployed REST API information.
+After deploying the CDK application, your project's resource mapping file must be updated to export the deployed REST API information so that you can use the deployed AWS resources.

 Use the [Resource Mapping Tool](/docs/user-guide/gems/reference/aws/aws-core/resource-mapping-tool.md) to add the `RESTApiStage` and `RESTApiId` information to your project's resource mapping file.
 The new sections will be similar to the following example.